bricker/dbsync/README.markdown

 ## Usage

-Add to your gemfile:
+Add to your gemfile in the `development` group:

+    group :development do
       gem 'dbsync'

-Add the following to your `config/environments/development.rb`
-file:
+    end

+Add the following to your `config/environments/development.rb` file.
+Depending on your staging setup, it may also be useful to you to add some `dbsync` config to your `staging.rb` environment file. **Note** `dbsync` will not run in production.

     config.dbsync = ActiveSupport::OrderedOptions.new